ShaneCreedon/Social-Url-Database/README.md

 such as the Enhanced Switch statement or, text blocks for the introduction message.
 The REPL was done with the `java.util.Scanner` package which accepts input until the program is exited. `System.out` is used to write output.

+Something to note, is that I allowed the scores to be decimal in nature, rather than just Integer.

-I considered using a logger, but thought it wasn't necessary for the scope of this project.
+Also, I considered using a logger, but ultimately thought it wasn't necessary for the scope of this project.
-I opt for a Guard-Clause approach around the majority of the conditional flows, as I find the code easier to read this way; by validating against the edge cases at the top and leaving the body of the method for the function purpose.
+I opt for a Guard Clause approach around the majority of the conditional flows, as I find the code easier to read this way; by validating against the edge cases at the top and leaving the body of the method for the method's purpose.

 ## Tests
 I wrote a number of Junit tests (7) to accompany this small project, those can be run with